 Ho Kyung particularly likes knife and axe work and is becoming increasingly keen on tree and plant identification and uses.
 He is a strong advocate of sleeping in a hammock and thinks everyone should try it at least once in their life, preferably during a storm!

 He delivered bushcraft taster sessions at Nethergong Campsite on our behalf for much of 2015 and at Port Lympne reserve in 2017.

-Inspired by his parent’s experiences and love of nature Bob soon started his own adventures in the local woodlands.
-After Cubs and Scouts, fishing became his ticket to spending extended periods amongst wildlife.
-Bob joined the school Explorers Club where his love of the wild landscapes of Wales and Scotland grew.
+As a child, Bob started his adventures in the local woodlands, later becoming a Cub and Scout, He joined the school Explorers Club where his love of the wild landscapes of Wales and Scotland grew.
 Spending his summers in Scotland fishing, walking and exploring saw him become ever more self-reliant in the outdoors.